erofcon/ragmind/README.md

 > ```
 > This will launch the application with the current configuration settings.

 ## 🌐 Web Interface Setup

 > **Note:** If you'd like to launch the web interface for this project, please follow the setup instructions in
 > the [dedicated repository here](https://github.com/erofcon/ragmind_web).
-> **Configuration:** LLM settings can be customized in the `settings.py` file to suit your specific requirements, whether you're using a local model or an external service.

 ## 📄 License

-> This project is open-source and distributed under the **MIT License**, which permits free use, modification, and distribution.
+> This project is open-source and distributed under the **MIT License**, which permits free use, modification, and
+> distribution.
 For more details, please see the [MIT License documentation](https://opensource.org/licenses/MIT).